 Family Educational Rights and Privacy Act (FERPA)

 Connecticut State Department of Public Health –Immunization Program

 Center for Diseases Control

 When should I keep my child home from school?

-- When child complains of being sick.
+- When child complains of being sick or has any symptoms.

 When my child has been home sick, when can they return to school?